gawdot/numerical-practicum-chemical-engineers/README.md

 ## Section 2/: HW1: Recap/Intro of Prerequisites in Various Parts

-Our goal: Recap of prerequisites;
+Our goal: Recap of prerequisites.
+Prepare for forthcoming assignments.
+In particular
+1. spatial discretization of first and second order derivatives in space and time using the finite difference method: used in solving Poisson-Boltzmann equation and reaction-diffusion systems;
+2. time-integration methods using explicit and implicit time-integration methods: used in solving reaction-diffusion problems and chemical reactors;
+3. non-linear system solvers using derivative-based methods including techniques to compute the Jacobian: used in Poisson-Boltzmann equation;
+4. solving linear systems solvers using direct solution methods: used in data handling methods and large scale partial differential equation problems;

+### HW1: Part 2/4: Linear and Non-Linear Boundary Value Problems on the Interval

 Assignment in various sections on solving boundary value problem numerically.
 1. Intro into this assignment - explain what the goals are;
 2. State problem to solve.
 Boundary value problem for the Poisson equation (diffusion with constant coefficient only) on the unit interval with Dirichlet and Neumann boundary conditions;
 3. Generate analytical reference solution.
 Use either by pen-and-paper or using symbolic computations;